 The most common German partnerships are the general commercial partnership (oHG) and the limited partnership (KG).
 For purposes of German income taxation a partnership is transparent.
 As a first step the income of the partnership is calculated according to the German Income Tax Act and the German Trade Tax Act.
-After deduction of the trade tax, which is payable by the partnership after a tax-free allowance of $\{0.24,500\}$ , the remaining income will be allocated to the respective partners.
+The trade tax, which is non-deductable and payable by the partnership after a tax-free allowance of EUR 24,500, the income will be allocated to the respective partners.

 At the level of each partner, and only there, the allocated income is subject to income tax or corporate income tax depending on whether the partner is an individual or a corporate entity.
+The trade tax is - from 2009 on - no longer deductable from the income tax.